Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

     -   the databases used by SharePoint Foundation (WSS\_AdminContent, WSS\_Config, WSS\_Content, and WSS\_Logging)

         > [!IMPORTANT]
         > Unlike the other databases in the deployment, the databases used by SharePoint Foundation should not be manually backed up using the tools in SQL Server.
-Follow the separate procedure &quot;[Create a Back Up Plan for SharePoint Foundation](#create-backup-plan-sharepoint)&quot; later in this topic for backing up these databases.
+Follow the separate procedure [Create a backup plan for SharePoint Foundation](#create-backup-plan-sharepoint) later in this article for backing up these databases.

 <a name="create-tables"></a>

 ## Create tables in databases

 To make sure that all databases are restored to the same point, you can create a table in each database to mark transactions.
-You can use the Query function in SQL Server Management Studio to create an appropriate table in each database.
+Use the Query function in SQL Server Management Studio to create an appropriate table in each database.

 > [!IMPORTANT]
 > Do not create tables in any databases that SharePoint Products uses.

-### To create tables to mark related transactions in databases that Team Foundation uses
+### Create tables to mark related transactions

 1. Open **SQL Server Management Studio**, and connect to the database engine.

-2. In **SQL Server Management Studio**, highlight the name of the server, open the submenu, and then choose **New Query**.
+2. In **SQL Server Management Studio**, highlight the name of the server, open the submenu, and then select **New Query**.

     The Database Engine Query Editor window opens.

-3. On the **Query** menu, choose **SQLCMD Mode**.
+3. On the **Query** menu, select **SQLCMD Mode**.

     The Query Editor executes sqlcmd statements in the context of the Query Editor.
 If the Query menu does not appear, select anywhere in the new query in the **Database Engine Query Editor** window.

-4. On the **SQL Editor** toolbar, open the **Available Databases** list, and then choose **TFS\_Configuration**.
+4. On the **SQL Editor** toolbar, open the **Available Databases** list, and then select **TFS\_Configuration**.

 	> [!NOTE]
-	>TFS_Configuration is the default name of the configuration database.
+	> TFS_Configuration is the default name of the configuration database.
 This name is customizable and might vary.

 5. In the query window, enter the following script to create a table in the configuration database: